HabitatFramework/TechnicalGuide/access/access.rst

 		Linked Table Manager selected tables

-7. If the update if successful Access will display a message to that effect.
+7. If the update if successful Access will display a message to that effect as shown in :ref:`figARSD`.
 Otherwise Access will display an error message.

 	.. _figARSD: